bendichter/brokenaxes/README.md

 If you make a plot with this tool that you are proud of, send me a png and code and I'll add it to the gallery!

 ### Life advice
 Please use this tool wisely.
-Any data visualization techique can be used to elucidate trends in the data, ben can also be used to manipulate and mislead.
+Any data visualization techique can be used to elucidate trends in the data, but can also be used to manipulate and mislead.
 The latter is particularly true for broken axes plots, so please try to use them responsibly.
 Other than that, this software is free to use.
 See the license file for details.